johannesjuliusm/charite/README.md

 # format the plot style
 p <- p + theme_charite()

-# easily save your plot in a format ideal for powerpoints and publications
+# easily save your plot in a format ideal for slides and publications
 # .. note:: saving as .svg is strongly recommended but requires `svglite` to be installed
 nice_save("myfigure.svg", p)
 ```